 FAQ: Freelance Habit Building

-How many hours of CEO time should I aim for each week?
+How many hours of CEO time should I aim for each week as a freelancer?

 What if I miss my weekly habits?

 No worries.
 Be gentle, forgive yourself, and restart.
-Skip shame—choose rhythm and resilience.
+Skip the shame – choose rhythm and resilience.

 Should I block CEO time on my calendar?